UT-LCA/scale-cnn/README.md

 Scale-CNN works by generating multiple possible implementations for each layer in the network.
 It synthesizes each layer with Vitis HLS to get resource utilization and performance estimates and then uses those to determine the Pareto-optimal design points.
 It can then generate multiple implementations for the network by choosing different permutations of layer design points and putting them together to make an accelerator for the entire network.
 The permutations are chosen intelligently such that the layer latencies are balanced -- this maximizes resource efficiency.

 Scale-CNN is intended to work for any CNN, but currently only has a minimal feature set to support basic convolution and maxpool layers.
 It was primarily designed around the [Tiny Darknet](https://pjreddie.com/darknet/tiny-darknet/) neural network.
+Additionally, it currently only supports networks with simple feed-forward topologies.
+Topologies with feedback, divergence and convergence are not supported.

 ## Requirements